Deploy ManageEngine Endpoint Central Agent using Intune

 Download Agent from Desktop Central > Agent > Computers > Download Agent.
 You can test the installation of this agent on one test PC manually by using below steps:

-Extract the zip file, Double click on setup.bat and Select Option 2 to Install WAN Agent on this Computer (As also shown in below screenshot).
-Ignore the Install.bat file for now as this file is created by me which will look into it later when we are going to create Intune Package.
+Extract the zip file, Double click on setup.bat Select Option 2 to install the WAN Agent on this computer (As shown in the screenshot below).
+Ignore the Install.bat file for now, as I created this file, which I will look into later when we create the Intune Package.

 ManageEngine Desktop Central Setup.bat